More countries join EU and US-led methane pledge

 But both the EU and the US hope more countries will support this initiative, when it is formally launched in Glasgow.

-"The pledge's supporters are putting methane squarely on the COP26 agenda, where it belongs, and every country in the world should follow their lead and join the pledge immediately," said Sarah Smith from Boston-based NGO Clean Air Task Force.
+"The pledge's supporters are putting methane squarely on the COP26 agenda, where it belongs, and every country in the world should follow their lead and join the pledge immediately," said Sarah Smith from NGO Clean Air Task Force.

 Meanwhile, a group of 20 philanthropists has announced €170m to implement the global pledge.